Place an obituary

 Sheridan Funeral Home

-Donald Schwartzkopf, 75 of Sheridan, WY, passed away on April 10, 2025 at Westview Health Care Center in Sheridan, WY.
-Arrangements are in the care of Sheridan Funeral Home in Sheridan.
-Services will be at a later date.
+Chuck Kerstiens, 81 of Sheridan, WY, passed away on May 20, 2025 at his home in Sheridan.
+Arrangements are in the care of Sheridan Funeral Home in Sheridan .
+Services are pending at this time.
 Online condolences at www.sheridanfuneral.com.

 Previous